The best drawing tablets: fully tested for all kinds of digital artists and budgets

 Reasons to avoid

-The XPPen Deco MW is an affordable and eye catching drawing tablet that's a great starter option for new artists and beginners to digital art, and in our review we recognised this as a good entry-level tablet that is affordable but features good specs where needed.
+Need to know: The Huion Inspiroy Frego M is an well-priced and elegant drawing tablet that's a solid starter option for new artists and beginners to digital art, as well as anyone who needs an affordable mobile tablet.
+In our review we recognised this as a good entry-level tablet that isn't too expensive but features good specs where needed.

-Pro artists would need more, especially when it comes to reliability and ease of setup and calibration, but for anyone new to digital art seeking a solid drawing tablet the XPPen Deco MW is recommended.
-It just feels good to use, and having a 8,192 levels of pressure stylus, with tilt, for this price, is surprising.
+Design: Pro artists would need more, especially when it comes to Quick Keys (the Frego M doesn't have any), but for anyone new to digital art seeking a solid drawing tablet the Huion Inspiroy Frego M is recommended.
+Our reviewer has been using drawing tablets for decades, and loved this new Huion.

 The best pen display overall